ImmuneMoon/Ubuntu-on-acer-r11-Chromebook/README.md

 ## **Ubuntu-on-acer-r11-Chromebook**

-*2 Years ago, I put Ubuntu on a chromebook, and didnt think to document the process besides a social media post.
-So I'm doing it now, lets make more old devices #reusable and #reduce #e-waste.*
+# 2 Years ago, I put Ubuntu on a chromebook, and didnt think to document the process besides a social media post. **So I'm doing it now**, lets make more old devices #reusable and **reduce e-waste.**

 ---